Water fasting — everything you need to know

 When we say “only water” here, we mean it.
 No tea, no coffee, no zero-cal soda, no nothing except the clear, hydrating stuff.
 Mineral water is OK (extra micronutrients are always welcome).

-Ideally, you’ll drink between 2–3 liters (8–12 cups) of water each day, and that’s all the sustenance that’ll enter your body for the period of time you are following your water fast.
+Ideally, you’ll drink between 2 to 3 liters (8–12 cups) of water each day, and that’s all the sustenance that’ll enter your body for the duration of your water fast.

 Consuming plenty of water will keep you hydrated.
 That’s important.
 Your body can go without food for a while, but it can’t go more than a few days without water.